rangeoshun/ripley/README.md

 <button class="ripley">My ripley button</button>
 ```

 Alternatively you can do this manually on a single element.
+This will recieve `ripley` class.

 ```html
 <button id="ripleyWannabe">My ripley wannabe button</button>